trozware/troznet/content/post/2022/macos_book.md

 tags: ['mac', 'macos', 'swift', 'swiftui', 'appkit', 'book']
 ---

 I can finally reveal the reason I have not been blogging.
 I have been busy writing a book.
-It's finally out, so here it is: [macOS by Tutorials][1], published by [raywenderlich.com][2].
+It's finally out, so here it is: [macOS by Tutorials][1], published by [kodeco.com][2] (formerly raywenderlich.com).

 <!--more-->